jasonkneen/TiTh/README.md

 ##Theme-based DefaultIcon.png

-As of version 1.1.2 you can also theme the DefaultIcon.png for iOS -- DefaultIcon.png was added in Titanium SDK 5.0.0+ to auto-generate the iOS App Icons.
+As of version 1.1.2 you can also theme the DefaultIcon.png -- DefaultIcon.png was added in Titanium SDK 5.0.0+ to auto-generate all required App Icons.
 Unfortunately DefaultIcon.png isn't supported with themes out-of-the-box with Titanium so TiTh now supports this.

-Like the tiapp.xml, just drop a DefaultIcon.png in the theme folder OR the iOS platform folder and TiTh will find this and copy to the project root.
+Like the tiapp.xml, just drop a DefaultIcon.png in the theme folder OR the platform folder and TiTh will find this and copy to the project root.

 Valid paths are (in order they are checked):
 <pre>
 app/themes/app1/ios/DefaultIcon.png
+app/themes/app1/android/DefaultIcon.png
 app/themes/app1/DefaultIcon.png
 </pre>

 ##Setting themes

 Using the config above, the following will update the theme to **app1** and copy the tiapp.xml file from it's theme folder to the app root.
-It'll also clean the project.

 ```
-$ tith select app1 ios ; ti clean;
+$ tith select app1 ios ;
 ```

 ##Clearing themes